Effective Use of Geospatial Big Data - 01/11/2017

 Server Solutions Hold the Key

 The heart of any geospatial analysis system, regardless of its location or configuration, is increasingly becoming the server.
 All systems face a similar challenge, whether the system is in the ‘cloud’, a secure data centre or on a single machine running in an office.
 This challenge is primarily the ability to deal with the ever-increasing quantities and variety of data the world now produces at an unprecedented rate.
 This article explains how, for mission-critical systems, purposely designed software is required that has been tested in the most demanding environments.
-Try doing it cheaper and you only end up wasting money.

 Both commercial and government organisations recognise the enormous fiscal, operational and social benefits of utilising their geospatial data for analysis.
 However, because the volume, variety and velocity of the data is continually expanding, it generates increasing problems for those tasked with the storage, analysis and serving of the information within an organisation.
 In addition, companies are experiencing challenges related to the many new sensor platforms that are emerging, many of which did not exist a few years ago and which must be incorporated into future GIS applications.